Location: Skegness UK / Turkey & Georgia Date: 2010

 SEAS X . . .

-Black/North SEAS is an arts adventure that reveals in story, song and image a vision of Europe drawn from the experiences of the communities that live on its shoreline.
-10 different countries from the Black and North Sea regions of Europe are taking part, with Skegness being chosen as the only UK host.
+Black/North SEAS was an arts adventure that revealed in story, song and image a vision of Europe drawn from the experiences of the communities that live on its shoreline.
+10 different countries from the Black and North Sea regions of Europe took part, with Skegness being chosen as the only UK host.

-The project launched in Odessa, Ukraine in May 2008 and concludes in Skegness.
-The SEAS Project brings together artists, politicians and community groups to focus on the challenges faced by people living in the region's coastal towns and cities.
+The project launched in Odessa, Ukraine in May 2008 and concluded in Skegness.
+The SEAS Project brought together artists, politicians and community groups to focus on the challenges faced by people living in the region's coastal towns and cities.

 SEAS Project in Skegness